 First, it is not as discriminating as fingerprint comparison or DNA analysis, and scientists can’t guarantee that one hair matches another with absolute scientific certainty.
 They can say that one hair does not match another, however, and there is great investigatory power in being able to eliminate someone from being the donor of the hair.

 Also, because the hairs and fibers do not provide – merely by microscopic sight – an exact time of being deposited, another limitation on hair and fiber evidence is that it is impossible to say when a hair or fiber was deposited or left behind at a crime scene.
 The term we’ll use is temporal proximity.
 Common sense certainly guides us in this regard.
 Environmental factors can give us some indication of when the hair was deposited, and the longer a body is in the elements, the less likely there are to be hairs or fibers due to wind or rain.
 Since some of the women in this case were found naked and outside, common sense suggests – although not conclusively – that the hairs and fibers were deposited close in time to the disposal of the body or else they would have been blown away by the wind, or washed away in the rain.

 The location of the hair on the body or belongings of the victim is a very important consideration for forensic scientists.
-Whether the hairs and fibers were found on the outside of the few clothes that were on the victims, for example, was an important consideration for scientists in this case given that the female victims were found mostly naked.
+Whether the hairs and fibers were found on the outside of the few clothes that were on the victims, for example, may also give the scientists an indication of when the hairs were most likely deposited, relative to the recovery of the body.